 Hellenic Association for Energy Economics (HAEE) is the Greek think tank that brings together all those who study, debate and promote the knowledge of energy, environment and economy in our country.
-HAEE is the is a non-profit research and professional organization acting as an interdisciplinary forum for the exchange of ideas and experiences among energy experts.
+HAEE is the Greek affiliate of the International Association for Energy Economics (IAEE), which is a non-profit research and professional organization acting as an interdisciplinary forum for the exchange of ideas and experiences among energy experts.